darkrelics/eidolon-engine/documentation/deployment-modes.md

 - Players (unified authentication)
 - Characters (with GameMode field)
 - Archetypes, Items, Rooms, Exits
-- Prototypes, MOTD
+- Prototypes, MOTD, Story
-- Future: Stories, ActiveSegments, CharacterHistory
+- Future: Segment, History

 ### Character Mode Switching

-The GameMode field on each character controls which game mode can access it:
+The GameMode field on each character indicates which game mode it belongs to.
+The infrastructure for character mode switching between MUD and Incremental modes is represented in the data structures but is not currently enforced.
+This feature is still being considered for future implementation.

-- Characters can switch between modes (with restrictions)
-- Prevents concurrent access from both modes
-- Enforced by Lambda function validation

 ## Choosing a Deployment Mode